 – QPAC staff will follow protocols when dealing with any First Aid incidents to ensure their own safety and those in the vicinity, as well as the patient requiring First Aid.

 Please read this information carefully.
 The following working practice is a change from previous working practice, however, it has been in place since we re-opened in September 2020 and we thank our attendees for their willingness to adapt to the Centre’s procedures:

-All workshop attendees are currently required to take out membership with QPAC.
-Workshops (including tutored and non tutored sessions) can only be booked in advance by members.
+All attendees must book in advance for our classes.
 This is so that we know who is in the building, can limit the numbers at any one time, maintain social distancing, and comply with track-and-trace if necessary.

 Workshops and memberships can be booked online or over the phone.
 QPAC’s membership is kept to a pricing level to encourage ‘Arts for All’.
 QPAC Membership fees are important because they will help the Centre – which is a charity with modest resources – to continue operations during what continues to be a very challenging period.
 However, our commitment to ‘Arts for All’ is undiminished.
 We have no wish to exclude any attendees who find the one-off membership fee unaffordable.
 If you are in genuine financial need please do contact a member of the staff to discuss how the payments may be staggered or reduced.

 Bookings will close at 5pm on the previous working day to the date of the workshop.
 You can pre-pay for any number of sessions during the first half-term of the season.
 Activities run by partner organizations / hirers will have their own pre-booking arrangements.